serenity-eu/sims-hybrid-algs/README.md

 source .venv/bin/activate
 ```

-You also need to build binary executable for Pareto Local Search from sims-heuristics Rust project.
-If you don't have Rust toolchain installed already, use following instruction for installation.
+You also need to build binary executable for Pareto Local Search from `sims-heuristics` Rust project.
+If you don't have Rust toolchain installed already, use [this instruction](http://rust-lang.org/tools/install) for installation.

 Run following command to build PLS: